Sean Fitzpatrick on the one that got away: Rugby World Cup final 1995

 By Sky Sports Rugby Union

-He won 92 Test caps for New Zealand between 1986 and 1997, became a world champion on home soil in 1987, won a series against the British & Irish Lions in 1993 and captained his country to two Tri-Nations titles in 1996 and 1997.
+Fitzpatrick won 92 Test caps for New Zealand between 1986 and 1997, became a world champion on home soil in 1987, won a series against the British & Irish Lions in 1993, and captained his country to two Tri-Nations titles in 1996 and 1997.

-For all the successes Fitzpatrick experienced though - one of the finest hookers to grace the sport - it's a defeat in June 1995 in Johannesburg, South Africa that he thinks about the most.
+However, for all the successes he experienced - and he was one of the finest hookers to ever grace the sport - it's a defeat in June 1995 in Johannesburg, South Africa, that he thinks about the most.

 All Black skipper at the time, Fitzpatrick and New Zealand headed into the World Cup final against hosts South Africa as enormous favourites.